 Switch SHIELD is a patented system consisting of an inner roof and outer roof, with 9-feet separation between the two.
 Both roofs are solid steel, unpenetrated, watertight, airtight, and able to withstand winds up to 200 miles per hour.
 If damage occurs to the outer roof, the inner roof still protects the IT equipment of Switch’s customers.

 Extreme desert temperatures are also another challenge that Switch’s Citadel Campus faces.
 However, the company’s leading power and cooling efficiency help mitigate the problem of high temperatures.
-Indeed, Switch’s systems moderate both the extreme temperatures that occur outside, and the heat generated by the numerous computer servers within its data centers.
+Overall, Switch’s systems moderate both the extreme temperatures that occur outside, and the heat generated by the numerous computer servers within its data centers.

 The Citadel Campus Security